Creating your personal website using Quarto

 Right now, our website is built using Quarto default styling.
 Let’s learn about where things live and how to start customizing some stuff.

-Don’t mess with stuff in
+Don’t mess with stuff in /docs

-.
-When you Render your site (by clicking Build > Render Website), Quarto takes all your.qmd
+When you Render your site (by clicking Build > Render Website), Quarto takes all your .qmd

-files, converts them to.html
+files, converts them to .html

-files (along with some other important stuff) and saves everything to your/docs
+files (along with some other important stuff) and saves everything to your /docs

 folder.
-Your site now deploys from this folder, so you really don’t want to mess with anything in here directly.Add content to your landing page (
+Your site now deploys from this folder, so you really don’t want to mess with anything in here directly.

-).
-Give your landing/home page a makeover by trying out some of the following:Update the yaml
+is the page people will arrive at when navigating to your website – give this landing/home page a makeover by trying out some of the following:

 title